fospald/fastMarchingFoam/README.md

 ## Installation

-1. download source
+1. Download source
 ```
 git clone https://github.com/fospald/fastMarchingFoam.git
 ```
-2. run Allwmake, which uses the wmake tool of OpenFOAM
+2. Run Allwmake, which uses the wmake tool of OpenFOAM
 ```
 sh Allwmake
 ```
+This should build the `fastMrchingFoam` solver.

 ## Run Demo